harishbisht/mozio/README.md

 mozio

-finally we need to get two points(latitude and longitude) from request and then we fetch all the polygon points of each provier from the Location model and use below mentioned algorithms to match the points and if point match we return the Dealer or provider info
+finally we need to get two points(latitude and longitude) from request and then we fetch all the polygon points of each provider from the Location model and use below mentioned algorithms to match the points and if point match we return the Dealer or provider info

 ________________algorithms________________